 I once asked an acquaintance why her husband, an avid and sporadically published author wasn’t attending our local conference.
 She said, in effect, “Oh, David doesn’t think writing can be taught.”

-It was such a dumb comment, I didn’t know what to say; it was equal parts ignorance and snobbery.
+It was such an oddball, uninformed comment, I didn’t know what to say.

 I’m not going to argue about talent being nature or nurture.
-It’s obvious that if you have a leaden ear for language you will not go far in this business.
-But to say that therefore nothing can be taught is idiocy.
-You can and will learn from other writers.
+If you have a leaden ear for language you will not go far in this business.
+But to say that therefore nothing can be taught is silly.
+You can learn from other writers.
 It is a craft.
-And in the ancient tradition of apprenticeship, we all do well to learn from the masters.
-Or at least from published writers.
-Since you’re already reading this post, I will now forgo the rant that was boiling up from below.
-You don’t need a lecture.
+And in the ancient tradition of apprenticeship, we all do well to learn from others.

-That is pretty much the only place in the world where almost everyone around you shares the same dream: to write amazing stories and get them published.
+A writing conference is pretty much the only place you’ll find where everyone around you shares the same dream: to write amazing stories and get them published.

 Writing may be a solitary act, but you need people, my friend.
-Spend too much time in front of a computer screen alone in your den and you start to develop conspiracy theories, self-loathing and toe nail fungus.
-Get out in the world; clean up your act; meet people who actually think that writing is important instead of pretentious or weird.
+Spend too much time in front of a computer screen alone in your den and you start to develop conspiracy theories, self-loathing, and toe nail fungus.
+Get out in the world; meet people who actually think that writing is important instead of pretentious or weird.
 The writing conference is a place to draw deep renewal from the mere presence of other people who believe.
 Whether you talk to any of them or not.

 And on that topic, please read my introversion posts.
 ‘Nuf said.